-Dr. Sailon seeks to provide you with natural-looking results whenever he operates.
+Dr. Sailon seeks to achieve beautiful, natural-looking results whenever he operates.
 Obtaining the least amount of visible scarring is an important consideration.
-Follow these guidelines to help your body heal:
+Follow these guidelines to keep scarring to a minimum:

 First, let the wound heal!